Bowie Seamount

-Bowie Seamount is a large submarine volcano in the northeastern Pacific Ocean, located 180 km west of Haida Gwaii, British Columbia, Canada.
+Bowie Seamount, or SG̱áan Ḵínghlas ("Supernatural One Looking Outward") in the Haida language, is a large submarine volcano in the northeastern Pacific Ocean, located 180 km west of Haida Gwaii, British Columbia, Canada.
 The seamount is also known as Bowie Bank.
-In the Russian language, Bowie is called Гора Бауи (Gora Baui), which literally means Mount Bowie.
-In Haida language it is called SG̱aan Ḵinghlas, meaning Supernatural One Looking Outward.
-It is named after William Bowie of the U.S. Coast and Geodetic Survey.
+The English name for the feature is after William Bowie of the United States Coast and Geodetic Survey.

 The volcano has a flat-topped summit rising about 3000 m above the seabed, to 24 m below sea level.
 The seamount lies at the southern end of a long underwater volcanic mountain range called the Pratt-Welker or Kodiak-Bowie Seamount chain, stretching from the Aleutian Trench in the north almost to Haida Gwaii in the south.

 Bowie Seamount lies on the Pacific Plate, a large segment of the Earth's surface which moves in a northwestern direction under the Pacific Ocean.
 It is adjacent to two other submarine volcanoes; Hodgkins Seamount on its northern flank and Graham Seamount on its eastern flank.